truenas/middleware/docs/userguide/freenas_intro.rst

 * A configuration wizard has been added.
 On a fresh install, this wizard will run after the *root* password is set, making it easy to quickly create a volume and share(s).
 Users who prefer to manually create their volumes and shares can exit the wizard and create these as usual.
-The wizard can be re-run at a later time by selecting `Wizard`_ from the graphical tree menu.
+The wizard can be re-run at a later time by selecting :ref:`Wizard` from the graphical tree menu.

 * Kernel iSCSI has replaced :command:`istgt`.
 This improves support for VMWare VAAI acceleration and adds support for Microsoft ODX acceleration and Windows
   2012 clustering.

-* Support for Link Layer Discovery Protocol (`LLDP`_) has been added.
+* Support for Link Layer Discovery Protocol (:ref:`LLDP`) has been added.
 This allows network devices to advertise their identity, capabilities, and neighbors on an Ethernet LAN.

 The GUI has been reorganized as follows: